04 October 2019

 These benefits are further magnified when off-site systems are used in conjunction with mechanisms for enhanced efficiency and quality, i.e. design for manufacture and assembly (DfMA).
 Buildings which utilise elements designed for off-site manufacture and produced within a factory are categorically more likely to meet the specification and design intent than elements which were built on-site.

-TRADA is pleased to announce that its forthcoming title Off-site and industrialised timber construction: Delivering quality and efficiency 2nd edition will be published shortly.
+TRADA is pleased to announce that Off-site and industrialised timber construction: Delivering quality and efficiency 2nd edition is now available.
 The book is an authoritative guide for designers, construction professionals and manufacturers.
 It provides a detailed history of off-site timber construction and demonstrates how it can increase efficiency and sustainability.

 The new edition expands on the different types of off-site construction available and includes the latest technological developments that have advanced in the past decade, such as: mobile and digital manufacturing; building information modelling (BIM); mechanisation, automation and robotics; computer-aided design (CAD); computer-aided manufacturing (CAM); and augmented and virtual reality.
 A brand-new chapter featuring recent case studies showcases how off-site and other non-traditional methods of timber construction have been used to successfully complete a project brief.